Back & Forth (Aaliyah song): Legacy

 Rapper Kid Ink mentioned the song on his verse on Sevyn Streeter's 2014 song nEXt.

-In 2014 Beyoncé shared her memorial day playlist of songs via her website and "back and forth" was included on the list.
-In 2015 at pop singer Rihanna's 2nd annual diamond ball charity event the Dj included "Back & Forth" on the setlist.
-In November 2017 Reality star Kim Kardashian included the song on her Spotify "glam session" playlist.
-In 2018 Rapper Tyga sampled "Back & Forth" on his song "U Cry".
-In 2019 singer Chris Brown sampled "Back & Forth" on his song “Throw It Back" from his ninth studio album Indigo.
+In 2014, Beyoncé shared her memorial day playlist via her website and "Back and Forth" was included in the list.
+In 2015, at Rihanna's Diamond Ball charity event, "Back & Forth" was included in the setlist.
+In 2017, Kim Kardashian included the song on her Spotify "glam session" playlist.
+In 2018, Tyga sampled "Back & Forth" on his song "U Cry".
+In 2019, Chris Brown sampled "Back & Forth" on his song “Throw It Back" from his ninth studio album Indigo.
 In May 2020 Rolling Stone included the song at number 51 on their "The 100 Greatest Debut Singles of All Time" list.
 The song is ranked at number 476 on Billboards Greatest of All Time Songs of the Summer chart.